enclavewow/enclavewow.github.io/_posts/2024-04-18-guildstructure.md

 | *Officer (incoming)*              | *Anmorata*    | *Raid Lead* |

-- Raid/Role Leads: current leaders of a guild raid
+- Team Leads: current leaders of a guild raid
 - Guardian*
-- Veterans Raiders: veterans raiding in the main progression roster (RSM)
 - Veterans: Active, long standing members in the guild
 - Raiders: members raiding in the main progression roster (RSM)
 - Members
+- Initiates

 > Guardian rank will be introduced with the new expansion.
 {: .prompt-info }

-These ranks are expected to change when Cataclysm Classic launches.
-Head over to [Cataclysm Changes](https://enclavewow.github.io/categories/cataclysm/) category to see the latest updates.

 ### Alts